SydneyOwl/docker-code-server/README.md

 ## Build
 If you want to directly pull the built image, you can skip this section.

+If you need to build an armv7l image, you need to download the compiled golang dist from release and replace the go.tar.gz in the repository

 To build the image：

 ```